How to call without a SIM card: 4 Tested ways

 Here’s how to get a virtual number with Quo:

 1. Sign up for an account.
-When you sign up, you can try out Quo free for seven days.
+When you sign up, you can try out Quo for free for seven days.

 2. Choose a phone number.
-When you sign up, choose your city or area code in the US or Canada to pick your phone number.
+Choose your city or area code in the US or Canada to get your phone number.
 You can also choose a North American toll-free number.
+Already have a business number?
+You can port your existing number to Quo for free once you decide it’s the right fit.

 2. Download an internet-based calling app